prasanth-2812/orgitindia/backend/DATABASE_SETUP.md

 - Create the database first: `CREATE DATABASE orgit;`

 ### Error: "relation does not exist"
-- Run the schema script: `database-schema.sql`
+- Run the schema script: `database/schema-production.sql`

 ### Error: "password authentication failed"
 - Check your `.env` file has correct password